 The position of Nevada Chapter Delegate is a membership-elected Volunteer Position

-- The new term for an elected Nevada Chapter Delegate (1, of 2 available positions) begins in and around April 2021.
+- A 1-year and a 2-year, elected Nevada Chapter Delegate position (2 of 2 available positions) begins in May 2023.

 - Election for this position will be held during the 2024 AMTA-Nevada Chapter online Elections in April, 2024 – Candidate Applications will be available in March 2024.

 - Move the AMTA forward as a nationwide Association of Massage Therapy Professionals

 - Network with your peers and develop an understanding of association governance processes

 - Receive mentoring by other (NV) Delegates

 - Create a Proposal and/or Coach members through Process, if needed

 - Notice & Poll members of Proposals (Discussion Topics and Position Statements)

 - Represent NV Chapter/Members in the AMTA’s Assembly of Delegates (AoD)